linroger/Wealth-of-Nations/Advanced Investments/Lecture 5- Dynamic Portfolio Choice.md

 We can examine the effects of mean reversion by going back to the simulated data from the sentiment model that we examined earlier.
 Table 5.6 shows the optimal weights in a fixed-weight strategy for an investor with quarterly horizon (first row) and an investor with 10-year horizon (second row).
 In both cases,  the investor has CRRA with $\gamma=5$.
 The extreme mean-reversion case $\phi=0.15$ illustrates nicely how an investor with a short-horizon would find stocks very risky and,  as a result,  invest only a small share in equities.
 A long-horizon investor recognizes that much of this risk cancels out in the long run and is willing to invest a much higher share in equities.
 In the empirically realistic case of $\phi=0.95$,  the wedge in optimal portfolio shares between shortand long-run perspectives is smaller,  but still not trivial.

 An extension to multiple risky assets would not be difficult in the optimal fixedweights case.
-Just like single risky asset allocation depends on variance of long-run log returns,  the multiple risky asset allocation would depend on the covariance matrix of long-run log returns.
+Just like single risky [[Lecture 2- Asset Allocation with Multiple Risky Assets|asset allocation]] depends on variance of long-run log returns,  the multiple risky [[Lecture 2- Asset Allocation with Multiple Risky Assets|asset allocation]] would depend on the covariance matrix of long-run log returns.

 To complete the optimal fixed-weight portfolio analysis,  there is one additional issue that we need to address.
 What is the risk-free asset for a long-term investor?
 In the simulations,  the risk-free rate was fixed over time and so the risk-free asset is not only risk-free in the short-run but also risk-free in the long-run.